trailofbits/challenge-tasks/README.md

 since your instance's hostname should be `coder.<YOUR_INSTANCE_NAME_GOES_HERE>`.

 #### File transfer
 `scp`, `rsync`, and `sftp` are all Coder-supported methods of file transfer between your local machine, and your Coder instance, once you have ssh'd to your Coder instance at least once.

 #### GUI (VNC) access

 *Better ideas/implementations are welcome and appreciated, but we're using x11vnc over ssh for now.*

 If you are running macOS, [vnc-viewer](https://formulae.brew.sh/cask/vnc-viewer#default) is a free VNC client that is available from Brew.
 On Linux, there are of course many options.
 You will need GUI access for several of the web challenges.
-The startup script sets you up with x11, lightdm, and tigervnc server, but doesn't enable vnc by default since you should set a unique password for that.
+The startup script sets your instance up with x11, lightdm, and a choice of tigervnc or x11vnc, but doesn't enable vnc by default since you should set a unique password for that.

+##### X11VNC
 The following directions are adapted from the [Arch wiki](https://wiki.archlinux.org/title/X11vnc).

 On your instance either over ssh or through the webshell, [set a VNC password](https://manpages.debian.org/buster/x11vnc/x11vnc.1.en.html#:~:text=x11vnc%20exits%20immediately.-,%2Dstorepasswd%20pass%20file,-Store%20password%20pass) for your instance.
 I generated and stored one in my password manager, then set it locally in `/etc/x11vnc.pwd` (this file name is important since we'll reference it in the systemd configuration).